halcyoona/android-development/new-activities/readme.txt

 Working.

-First open the activity_main.xml and make linear layout and inside linear layout make EditText and button and give them proper ids.And also set dimens.
+Firt start a new project and open the activity_main.xml and make linear layout and inside linear layout make EditText and button and give them proper ids.And also set dimens.

 <LinearLayout
     xmlns:android="http://schemas.android.com/apk/res/android"